 Why Visit CTFN Porcupine Creek Farm?

 We have a very diverse operation that aims to produce nutritious healthy food.
-We offer horse back riding, equine therapy, honey from our own apiary, vegetables, fields crops and a small but growing orchard.
+We offer honey from our own apiary, vegetables, fields crops and a small but growing orchard.
+We raise chickens, turkeys, pigs and rabbits, and there will be babies of all kinds in spring!
 The scenery is spectacular and there is a wide array of wildlife, too.